 It features artworks from artists living across the United States, and sometimes they are from places around the world.

-Currently, visitors can experience the wonder and artistry of storytelling during the museum’s Art of the Story exhibition.
+Currently, visitors can experience the world of robotics in the museum’s Robo Art exhibition.

-Families visiting can pick up individually packaged materials for activities related to the art on display.
+Families visiting will find art supplies and instructions at various tables in the gallery space.
+These activities are related to the art on display.
 Kids tend to like the stamps used on the exhibition guide.
 Note: Hand sanitizer and wipes are located throughout this space.

 This outdoor space features a rock painting activity and chalk art.
 More activities are planned, so check back for details.